 MFO Headquarters Rome

 - The Director General and his staff are based at the MFO's Headquarters in Rome.
-The highly specialized 22-person staff (ten international Direct Hire Civilians and twelve national administrative and technical staff) supports the Director General in his responsibility for direction of the MFO and for determining the MFO's policies, programs and budget.
+The highly specialized 24-person staff (thirteen international Direct Hire Civilians and eleven national administrative and technical staff) supports the Director General in his responsibility for direction of the MFO and for determining the MFO's policies, programs and budget.

 - Several key programs and activities are centrally managed at the Headquarters, including international civilian staff recruitment and administration, troop rotations, management review, accounting and external audits, participation and donor agreements and related financial arrangements, litigation and claims, and commercial insurance.